OWASP/threat-dragon/docs/development/env.md

   - Threat Dragon's server defaults to port 3000, but this is configurable.
 If you plan to run it on another port, be sure to use that port for the auth callback url instead!
 - **Application description**: A description for your OAuth app.
 This is not critical, we suggest something like 'Threat Dragon for local development'
 - **Authorization callback URL**: `http://localhost:3000/api/oauth/return`
-  - Again, if you plan to run Threat Dragon on another port, use that port instead!
+  - Again, if you plan to run the Threat Dragon server on another port, use that port instead!
 3. Register the application, an [example screenshot](#github-oauth-app-screenshot) is at the bottom of this document
 4. Create a client_secret
 5. Note the values for Client ID and Client Secret. **Save these somewhere safe**